openkruise/kruise/docs/proposals/20210628-workloadspread.md

 #### Pod creation

 When a Pod is creating and its workload has a related WorkloadSpread, webhook will check the subsetStatuses in the WorkloadSpread one by one:
-1. if `missingReplicas` > 0 or `missingReplicas` = -1 and this subset is not unschedulable, choose this subset temporarily. \
+1. If `missingReplicas` > 0 or `missingReplicas` = -1 and this subset is not unschedulable, choose this subset temporarily. \
-   (1). update `missingReplicas` -= 1 and put this pod into `creatingPods` map and try to update subsetStatus. \
+   (1).
+Update `missingReplicas` -= 1 and put this pod into `creatingPods` map and try to update subsetStatus. \
    (2).
 If update to WorkloadSpread conflicts with other updates, get the WorkloadSpread again and go back to step (1). \
    (3). if update to WorkloadSpread successfully, inject the rules of this subset into the Pod.
-2. if `missingReplicas` = 0, go to the next subset.
+2. If `missingReplicas` = 0, go to the next subset.
-3. if there is no available subset left, just let the Pod go.
+3. If there is no available subset left, just let the Pod go.

 #### Pod deletion